Buying a Horse and The Pre-Purchase Exam

 The legs during hoof picking.

 - Is the horse agreeable to lifting his legs?
-A lack of cooperation might tell you he’s momentarily unbalanced, there’s discomfort, or he’s a butt head.
+A lack of cooperation might tell you he’s momentarily unbalanced, there’s discomfort, or he’s trying to tell you something.
 Or it may tell you nothing, and it doesn’t matter in the long run.

 - Pay attention to the hind legs; some horses will yank or semi-strike for whatever reason.
 Horses with string-halt or neurological issues often have trouble lifting and lowering the hind legs.